 Eating is one of the great joys we humans get to experience daily.
 It also happens to be essential for supporting human life.
-However, there are limits to how much our bodies really need to stay energetic and vibrant.
-If we indulge outside of those limits, we're likely to experience various unwanted side effects, such as feeling lethargic after meals and gaining .
+However, there are limits to how much food our bodies really need to stay energetic and vibrant.
+If we indulge outside of those limits, we're likely to experience various unwanted side effects, such as feeling lethargic after meals and gaining weight.

 Though there are many underlying reasons people overeat, there are basic things any chronic overeater can do to work toward greater health.
 It's important to note that we ladies should always love and respect our bodies how they are.
 It's also essential not to mistake unhealthy lifestyle habits as permissible or even applaudable.
 Self-love is possible even while we're working to improve ourselves.

-Quitting is a great way to gain greater control over your life and well-being.
-Though it is challenging (especially at first), you are stronger than you realize, and the results will be worth their in gold (or Twinkies).
-So let's get started on this exciting journey and learn once and for all, shall we?
+Quitting overeating is a great way to gain greater control over your life and well-being.
+Though it is challenging (especially at first), you are stronger than you realize, and the results will be worth their weight in gold (or Twinkies).
+So let's get started on this exciting journey and learn how to stop overeating once and for all, shall we?

 Before you can conquer a foe, you first need to know how to recognize that foe, right?
-So let's talk about how to determine if you are too much each day. is the process of consuming more than your body requires for fuel.
-In other words, if you're more caloric energy than your body expends, that means you're .
+So let's talk about how to determine if you are eating too much food each day.
+Overeating is the process of consuming more food than your body requires for fuel.
+In other words, if you're eating more caloric energy than your body expends, that means you're overeating.

-What surprises many people is that .
+What surprises many people is that overeating is not just limited to junk food.
+While processed foods and sugary treats tend to be more calorically dense (and nutritionally poor) than vegetables, fruits, and other healthy options, it is possible to overeat healthy food.
 You just don't hear about it as often because people don't tend to gorge themselves on salads and apples.
-But a carton of is another story! is not just limited to .
-While and sugary treats tend to be more calorically dense (and nutritionally poor) than vegetables, fruits, and other healthy options, it is possible to overeat
+But a carton of ice cream is another story!

-So how can you know for certain if you're or if you're only consuming enough to support your body's energy needs each day?
-Well, some pretty recognizable signs are indicative of .
+So how can you know for certain if you're overeating or if you're only consuming enough to support your body's energy needs each day?
+Well, some pretty recognizable signs are indicative of overeating.
 They include:

-- until you're so full that you don't feel comfortable (if you've ever unbuttoned your jeans after a , you know what this feels like!)
+Eating until you're so full that you don't feel comfortable (if you've ever unbuttoned your jeans after a meal, you know what this feels like!)

-Skipping meals, then gorging on due to deprivation
+Skipping meals, then gorging on food due to deprivation

-- ) rapidly and out of control (this is also a sign of
+Eating rapidly and out of control (this is also a sign of binge eating)

-- even when you're not hungry (often to minimize boredom, , or other unwanted feelings)
+Eating even when you're not hungry (often to minimize boredom, stress, or other unwanted feelings)

-- small amounts of in front of others, but secretly large amounts of when others can't see you (this is where the closet snacking comes into play!)
+Eating small amounts of food in front of others, but secretly eating large amounts of food when others can't see you (this is where the closet snacking comes into play!)

-Being unable to slow down or stop once you begin consuming
+Being unable to slow down or stop once you begin consuming food

-If you notice these common signs of in yourself, don't worry, girl!
-We're here to help you gain a healthier relationship with .
-Keep in mind that feeling guilt or shame is often counterproductive and can lead you into a damaging cycle of feeling guilty, for comfort, feeling guilty again, then for comfort, and so on.
+If you notice these common signs of overeating in yourself, don't worry, girl!
+We're here to help you gain a healthier relationship with food.
+Keep in mind that feeling guilt or shame is often counterproductive and can lead you into a damaging cycle of feeling guilty, overeating for comfort, feeling guilty again, then overeating for comfort, and so on.